brabect1/sta_basics_course/doc/sta_basics_course.rst

 .. - Conclusions:
 ..   - Design your 2FF synchronizer to maximize its MTBF (close to each other, minimize load capacitance of
 ..     the 1st FF)
-..   - Relaxing synchonizer clock period exxponentially improves MTBF
+..   - Relaxing synchonizer clock period exponentially improves MTBF

 ..
 [Wakerly87] Wakerly, John. *Designer’s Guide to Synchronizers and Metastability, Part I.* Microprocessor Report 1, no. 1 (1987): 4-8.